Accommodated Testing Process

 Fill out a pre-registration form on the Disability Resource Center (DRC) website.

-DRC Learning Specialist Lisa Diekow will connect with you to set up an initial meeting to discuss and select appropriate academic accommodations.
+DRC Accessibility Specialist Beth Roland will connect with you to set up an initial meeting to discuss and select appropriate academic accommodations.
 You will then receive an Accommodation Letter from DRC outlining your accommodation(s).
-You can meet with Lisa any time after your initial meeting to adjust or request additional accommodations.
+You can meet with Beth any time after your initial meeting to adjust or request additional accommodations.